fffranklin/parallel-web-crawler/README.md

 (*Note*: Due to limitations of the Java language, objects must be manually "wrapped" (using `Profiler.java`) to be profiled.
 The starter code already does this for you!
 Thanks, dependency injection!
 More sophisticated AOP frameworks sometimes use bytecode generation to avoid this kind of boilerplate.)

-Once you are done, run the unit tests to check your work:
+Once I was done, I runned the unit tests to check my work:

 ```
 mvn test -Dtest=ProfilerImplTest
 ```

-If you have been following the instructions in order and have already implemented the web crawler, you should now be able to run all the tests at once to make sure they pass:
+If I have been following the instructions in order and have already implemented the web crawler, I should now be able to run all the tests at once to make sure they pass:

 ```
 mvn test